 Sarah joined our Board in 2014.
 She is a partner in the Personal Injury and Clinical Negligence team at Russell-Cooke LLP.
 Sarah manages several pro bono personal injury and clinical negligence drop-in clinics at law centres, and advises clients on a wide range of issues including cases involving misdiagnosis of symptoms, negligent operations, road traffic accidents, and work accidents.
 Sarah also has experience in claims against local authorities regarding failure to care for vulnerable adults and children.

 Sarah says: ‘I believe in access to justice for all and sadly, with the current government cuts to legal aid funding, there are far too many people now without access to legal representation.
-I consider my work at the law centre a small contribution than can make a big difference to our clients.’
+I consider my work at the law centre a small contribution that can make a big difference to our clients.’